lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Float

 #### Description
-This keyword controls how far a single atom allowed to move.
-Default is 0.2 Ang.
+This keyword controls how far a single atom is allowed to move.
+The default is 0.2 Ang.

 #### Default
 0.2